 Applicants should carefully review the Request for Proposals.

-Full applications are due Friday, October 9th, 2020 by 4pm PST and must be submitted online via Submittable.
+Deadline Extended!
+Full applications are due Tuesday, October 27th, 2020 by 4pm PST and must be submitted online via Submittable.

 Required Templates for Application:

 Link to Submittable for Community Benefit Round 7 Applicants (By invitation only): Submittable for CBR7 Applicants

 How to Contact Us

 You may contact HCBF Staff at any time for questions related to this application: